matthewhadley/chromedotfiles/README.md

 you want injected.
 In the root of the repo, create a directory named `chromedotfiles`.
 Note that `chromedotfiles` can be a symlink if you prefer.

+If you pull in future updates to the repo, you will need to click the extension "Reload" link.

 ## Usage

 Inside of the `chromedotfiles` directory add javascript and css files that you want run, per domain.